Byzantine-Resilient Secure Federated Learning

-In order to handle this problem, {\byz} utilizes stochastic quantization to transfer the local models from the real domain into a finite field.
+In order to handle this problem, {\byz} utilizes stochastic quantization to transfer the local updates from the real domain into a finite field.

 Verifiable secret sharing allows the users to perform consistency checks to validate the secret shares and ensure that every user follows the protocol.
-However, a malicious user can still manipulate the global model by modifying its local model or private dataset. {\byz} handles such attacks through a robust gradient descent approach, enabled by secure computations over the secret shares of the local models.
-To do so, each user locally computes the pairwise distances between the secret shares of the local models belonging to other users, and sends the computation results to the server.
-Since these computations are carried out using the secret shares, users do not learn the true values of the local models belonging to other users.
+However, a malicious user can still manipulate the global model by modifying its local update or private dataset. {\byz} handles such attacks through a robust gradient descent approach, enabled by secure computations over the secret shares of the local updates.
+To do so, each user locally computes the pairwise distances between the secret shares of the local updates belonging to other users, and sends the computation results to the server.
+Since these computations are carried out using the secret shares, users do not learn the true values of the local updates belonging to other users.